To create headings in HTML, use the

 When you start using heading elements, start with an

-h1 tag.
+h1 tag, since that’s your main heading for the page.
 Don’t skip to the

 h2 tag or any of the lower heading tags.
 In other words, avoid this: